 This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!
 As an Amazon Associate I earn from qualifying purchases.

 The drive from Las Vegas to Grand Canyon South Rim by car is approximately 4 hours long.
 You pass through the barren desert landscapes of Nevada into much greener pine forests in the mid northern region of Arizona.

 It’s actually quite an easy drive on the highway, and it is possible to drive there and back to Las Vegas in a day(although it would be a long one!).
 Also if you’re not up to driving yourself and only have a day, you can go on a bus tour from Las Vegas to the Grand Canyon as well.

 The Grand Canyon has so much to explore and see however, that I highly recommend driving yourself and spending a few days there.
+You can easily rent a car from the airport in Las Vegas, which is what we did for this trip.
 So anyway, here’s what the drive was like, and some stops you should definitely check out along the way!

 Las Vegas to the Hoover Dam, Lake Mead, and Boulder City

 Lake Mead and the Hoover Dam are located in Boulder City, Nevada.
 It’s a nice small town, and has a little historic section with restaurants and shops if you want to get something to eat.
 Lake Mead National Recreation Area, and the Hoover Dam are just minutes away.

 Also, if you’re flying into Las Vegas and don’t want to stay in the big city, Boulder City is a great quieter alternative close by with many choices of hotels & motels, etc!

 The Hoover Dam has a lot of history behind it which affects so many locations in the area.
 I highly recommend stopping at a few of the places listed below.
 And if you’re into history, this is a good book to read that tells you all about the Hoover Dam’s creation.